MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ### -Name

-The name of the affinity rule you want to change.
+The name of the affinity rule to change.

 ```yaml
 Type: String[]